mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 ![Adding the Colors.xaml ResourceDictionary](../Art/add-resourcedictionary.png)

-When the file has been created, right-click on it, select **Properties**, and in the properties window delete the value specified for the **Custom Tool**.
+When the file has been created, right-click on it, select **Properties**, and in the properties window, delete the value specified for the **Custom Tool**.

 ![Specify no Custom Tool](../Art/clear-custom-tool.png)

-If a file `Colors.xaml.cs` has been created, delete this.
+If a file `Colors.xaml.cs` has been created, delete it.

 Repeat the above to create a ResourceDictionary called `Styles.xaml`